Get Fit Quick | Welove2ski

 Left your ski fitness to the last minute?
 Don't panic.
 Here, ski fitness experts offer both exercises and advice to prep your body for the slopes.

-You haven’t done any work on your ski fitness.
+You haven’t done any work on your ski fitness, and the season is fast approaching.

 Does it matter?
 Yes, I’m afraid it does.
 Skiing is an intensely physical activity, and it’s one you’re planning to do for several hours a day, at altitude – probably for six days in a row.
 And very little of your 21st century life – sitting in traffic, wheeling a shopping trolley round Tesco, arguing with your kids about their homework – will have prepared you for its challenges.